nameer1811/FCC---Data-Analysis-with-Python/README.md

 # freeCodeCamp Data Analysis with Python

 These are my solutions of the course projects "Data Analysis with Python" in freeCodeCamp.

-All the data files are in csv_files.
+All the data files are in the directory "csv_files".
 The file "fcc_data_analysis_with_python.ipynb" can also be found in my repository which is where I tested the code before I turned them in.

 Please visit https://www.freecodecamp.org/learn/data-analysis-with-python/ to learn more about data analysis in python.